 - Money-back home dividend policy

 Using Amica’s online quote tool, we received a quote of $611 a year for standard coverage of a $250,000 brick home in a suburb of Rochester, N.Y., comparable to other insurers.
 Your own quote will depend on multiple factors, from where you’re located to the year the house was built or even how close you are to a fire hydrant.

-Your premium costs may also vary if you choose optional coverages such as special coverage for your computers, coverage for water back-up or sump overflow, or identity fraud protection.
+Your premium costs may also vary if you choose optional coverages such as a higher replacement limit for your computers, coverage for water back-up or sump overflow, or identity fraud protection.
 You may be able to decrease your premium with discounts, which include loyalty (once you’ve been a customer for two years), multi-line, claim free, and auto pay.

 The Better Business Bureau gives Amica an A+ ranking and the National Association of Insurance Commissioners (NAIC) records a company complaint index of only .22 for Amica for 2018, well below the national average.

 - Dwelling replacement coverage, which provides an additional 30% payment if costs run higher than your limit on your repair or rebuild after a covered loss.